awslabs/gluonts/README.md

 ![Forecast](docs/figures/Tweets_AMZN_forecast.png)

-Note that the forecast is displayed in terms of probability distribution: the shaded areas represents the 50% and 90% prediction intervals respectively, centered around the median (dark green line).
+Note that the forecast is displayed in terms of a probability distribution: the shaded areas represent the 50% and 90% prediction intervals, respectively, centered around the median (dark green line).

 ## Further examples